 Lots of Alfalfa grown thro here.
 It is nice and green.
 The soil here is very sandy.
 We crossed the Mo and Ark. line at 2:45.
 Most every town of any size has at least one cotton gin.
 Passed load after load of baled cotton today.
 This is baled in layers, done up in a net sack.
 100 or 500 pounds to the bale.
 All this is shipped to the cotton mills.
 The north eastern is very much like southeastern Missouri.
 Very level.
 Lots of corn and cotton.
 Cotton isn't as good here as in Mo.
 Very short and thin.
 Don't have such large fields of it.
 More timber here.
 They plant cotton where ever it is cleared enough to work the ground.
 Houses are very near the road.
 Not a spear of grass in any ones yard, No fences along the road, don't know how they tell ones land from another.
 Each yard is fenced in with piece of slabs wired together.
 Just a little square place around the house.
 Doors wide open, chickens, goats and kids all have free privileges.
 Have seen all three in the same house.
 Many of the houses are built of native lumber with tin roofs.
 No fences of any kind, and no telephone poles along the road.
 They are so close to one another they don't need these.

 We saw an amusing sign at an eating house.
 It reads "Pa's place, Ma's cooking."
 Pulled into camp at Oscealo Ark.
 4:25.
 Motor has worked fairly good, but still takes to much oil.
-The boys are going to let down a spring and will see it that helps.
+The boys are going to let down a spring and will see if that helps.
 We are camped right across the street from a carnival so hurrah for music all night.
 Got supper.
 All went to the carnival.
 Not much of a crowd.
 This is the noisiest town we have been in yet.
 Whistles and engines going everywhere.
 Not a very nice camp ground either.
 We are only a quarter of a mile from the Mississippi.
 It is real chilly again tonight.
 We drove 66 miles on pavement today.

 Sat, Nov 6, 1926